ArmorDarks/ekzo/README.md

 How to use
 ----------

-Ekzo.sass is modular framework, to make it work you need to import manually components which you'd like to use.
-They should be layered in following order:
+Ekzo.sass is modular framework, thus you need to import parts which you'd like to use explicitly in your stylesheet.
+Imports should be layered in following order:

-* Your predefined variables
+* Predefined variables
 * Tools (mixins and functions)
-* Your tools
+* Settings
-* Default settings or your settings
-* Base
+* Base styles
-* Your base
-* Generic
-* Your generic
+* Generics
 * Objects
-* Your objects
 * Your components
 * Helpers
-* Your helpers

-Order of components within layers is irrelevant, however, layers order is strict.
+Order of imports within layers is irrelevant, however, layers order is strict.

 You can refer to Kotsu's styles-file as an [example](https://github.com/LotusTM/Kotsu/tree/master/source/styles).